 Drawing on its knowledge of forest management in Japan and overseas, Sumitomo Forestry implements its consulting business for the restoration of degraded forests in tropical regions, the rehabilitation of biodiversity, and for the protection and cultivation of forests that takes into account local communities.

 During the first phase of activities to March 2011, around 300,000 trees were planted on 350 hectares of land.
-As a second phase of activities since April 2011, with a goal of creating a framework for local people to voluntarily protect their abundant forest areas, Sumitomo Forestry has been organizing agricultural societies to improve the livelihoods of the local people, providing support for an agricultural guidance program aimed at improving the livelihoods of local residents, the establishment of an inclusive organization to examine ways of managing protected forests, and an environmental education program in cooperation with local schools.
+As a second phase of activities since April 2011, Sumitomo Forestry has been organizing agricultural societies to improve the livelihoods of the local people, providing support for an agricultural guidance program aimed at improving the livelihoods of local residents, the establishment of an inclusive organization to examine ways of managing protected forests, and an environmental education program in cooperation with local schools.
 As a third phase of activities since April 2016, we have been supporting additional planting in areas with few trees in protected forests as well as social forestry through local communities around protected forests.
 We are also growing seedlings to distribute as social forestry.
-Mitsui Sumitomo Insurance Co., Ltd. also received a letter of gratitude from the Indonesian Ministry of Environment and Forestry praising these activities at a National Nature Conservation Day event in Indonesia in September 2020.
+It is now in its fourth phase and activities and support are ongoing.
+In recognition of these activities, in September 2020, Mitsui Sumitomo Insurance Co., Ltd. received the Nature Conservation Award (business entity element category) from the government of Indonesia.

-As part of this project, the Company has also opened the doors to its plantation forests, seminar house and other related facilities in a positive effort to make information on its experiences and know-how on forest restoration available to the public.
+As part of this project, the Company has also opened the doors to its planted forest, seminar house and other related facilities in a positive effort to make information on its experiences and know-how on forest restoration available to the public.

 Toward the Commercialization of "Tropical Peatland Consulting" and "Quality Carbon Credits"

-Sumitomo Forestry and IHI Corporation have signed a business partnership agreement for "Forest Management Consulting Business" and "Development of the Sustainable Business that Optimizes the Value of Natural Capital".
-The two companies will collaborate to establish a consulting business specialized in the appropriate management of tropical peatlands.
-The two companies will also collaborate to create and sell high-quality carbon credits*1 by appropriately assessing the value of natural capital such as carbon storage in forests and soil.
+Sumitomo Forestry and IHI Corporation established NeXT FOREST in February 2023, a joint venture for "Forest Management Consulting Business" and "Development of the Sustainable Business that Optimizes the Value of Natural Capital".
+NeXT FOREST provides consultancy services for the appropriate management of tropical peatlands, and the creation and sale of high-quality carbon credits*1 through the appropriate assessment of the value of natural capital, such as carbon stocks in forests and soils.